F3dai/f3dai.github.io/_posts/2021-02-20-Security-Monitoring-Pi-AWS-Splunk.md

 This part is optional, and only relevant if you're using a switch.

-If you are going for my first recommended tology with a switch, you'll need to port mirror to configure the SPAN port.
+If you are going for my first recommended topology with a switch, you'll need to port mirror to configure the SPAN port.
 I'm using a GS305E, Netgear switch.
 Regardless of the make it should be pretty straight forward to setup port mirroring.
 This is what I have plugged in by ethernet:

 - Port 1: Router
 - Port 2: RPi (IDS)